CguarinoNJIT/OLD-Working-Files/Project_1/HW2_InternetWebsite.md

 # Internet Infrastructure

 # Software
+* Simply put, the Internet is a massive series of interconnected channels for data to travel through.
+This network is reliant on both physical infrastructure and software controls to get this data to move through it smoothly.
+Lets talk about the software...
 ## Protocols
 * Protocols are sets of instructions and standards that computers follow to operate.
 * For a device to operate as intended on the Internet it needs to follow a series of protocols, otherwise their would not be a common "language" for devices on the Internet to connect with.